 Band on the Run by Paul McCartney and Wings

 X: What is your favourite music venue and why?

 The End in Nashville Tennessee.
 It was our first show where we played to no one and also our first sold out show, so it is kind of Home to us.

 X: Name three creatives who have inspired you over the past 10 years?

 X: Have you got any exciting projects coming up in the near future?

-X: If you weren’t a recording and mix engineer what other career would you have chosen?
+X: If you weren’t musicians what other careers would you have chosen?

 X: What advice would you give to younger people who want to work in the music industry?